Small talk like a finance bro.

 Who they are

-It was posted by a Reddit user named MiserablePhilosophy on the r/memes community, which is a big forum for sharing funny pictures and jokes.
+It’s from a Reddit user named koalu, and it’s trending on the r/memes subreddit, which is a big online community for sharing jokes and internet humor.

 Why it matters